4 min read 25 Jun 21

 We have built a new international hub in Luxembourg: a fully licensed and operational business distributing traditional and alternative funds and servicing our investors in Europe, Asia and America.

 Our Alternative Investment Funds (AIFs) were already largely domiciled in either Luxembourg or Ireland.
-The operation of these will now managed by our Luxembourg hub.
+The operation of these will now be managed by our Luxembourg hub.

 In short, yes.